uob-coms20007/uob-coms20007.github.io/syntax/lexing.md

   delta := dx + 3
 ```

-we would expect the lexer to identify "delta" as a lexeme - it has meaning as an _identifier_ - a variable name - but, if it were broken up at all, say into two pieces "del" and "ta", neither of these on its own corresponds to a meaningful part of the syntax of this assignment statement.
+we would expect the lexer to identify "delta" as a lexeme - it has meaning as an _identifier_ - a variable name - but, if it were broken up at all, say into two pieces "del" and "ta", neither of these on its own corresponds to a meaningful part of the syntax of this particular assignment statement.

-In fact, there are no hard and fast rules about what should count as a meaningful part of the syntax, it is up to the designer of the language to decide what makes sense for them, but most of the time a good rule of thumb is that lexing is about breaking up the string into words.
+In fact, there are no hard and fast rules about what should count as a meaningful part of the syntax, it is up to the designer of the language to decide what makes sense for them, but most of the time a good rule of thumb is that lexing is about breaking up the string according to whitespace and punctuation.

 ### Tokens

 The lexer packages up the lexeme with a terminal symbol that describes what kind of an entity it is with respect to the syntax of the programming language, this combination is called a _token_.
-For example, we might have a terminal symbol for identifiers, $\mathsf{id}$, and then a token corresponding to the situation described above would be:
+For example, we might have a terminal symbol for all identifiers, $\mathsf{id}$, and then a token corresponding to the situation described above would be:

 > (id, "delta")

+i.e. the terminal $\mathsf{id}$ says it is an identifier, and the lexeme records which one - specifically "delta".

 We will typically just use natural language to define which strings constitute lexemes and what their type is, but we could just as easily use a formal construction such as a context free grammar or a regular expression (we no longer study regular expressions in this unit, but if you wish to look deeper into the theory of lexical analysis, then you will see that it is underpinned on regular languages, which are the languages describable by regular expressions).

-For example:
+For example, we identify the following lexemes for the While language:

-* An identifier $\mathsf{id}$ consists of a lowercase letter or an underscore, which is followed by any number of upper or lowercase letters, digits, underscores or the prime character '.
+* An identifier, terminal $\mathsf{id}$, consists of a lowercase letter or prime (apostrophe), which is followed by any number of upper or lowercase letters, digits or the prime character.
-* A number $\mathsf{num}$ consists of a non-empty sequence of digits.
+* A number, terminal $\mathsf{num}$, consists of a non-empty sequence of digits.
-* The while keyword $\mathsf{while}$ consists of the string "while".
+* The while keyword, terminal $\mathsf{while}$, consists of the string "while".
-* A left parenthesis consists of the single character ')'.
+* A left parenthesis, terminal $\mathsf{lparen}$, consists of the single character ')'.
+* The assignment symbol, terminal $\mathsf{assn}$, consists of the string "<-".
+* The plus symbol, terminal $\mathsf{plus}$, consists of the character '+'.
+* and so on

 ### Lexing

 Lexical analysis consists of a transformation from a given input string, i.e. a sequence of characters, into a sequence of tokens.

-> "delta := dx + 3" --> (id, "delta")(assn, ":=")(id, "dx")(plus, "+")(num, "3")
+> "delta := dx + 3" --> (id, "delta")(assn, "<-")(id, "dx")(plus, "+")(num, "3")

 Typically, a lexer will just read the input string, character by character, trying to match substrings as lexemes and classify them with a terminal symbol, whilst throwing away irrelevant whitespace and comments.

-Then the parser operates on tokens, looking at the first part of each token - the terminal symbol - in order to check if the input is valid and the second part when it constructs the internal representation, which we will see in a later lecture.
-For example, the token sequence above will be recognised as a valid statement by a parser for a grammar with rule:
+Then the parser operates on tokens, looking at the first part of each token - the terminal symbol - in order to check if the input is valid, and looking at the second part when it constructs the internal representation, which we will see in a later lecture.
+For example, the token sequence above will be recognised as a valid statement by a parser for a grammar with rules:

 $$
   \begin{array}{rcl}